Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: Introduction

 In the quantum optics community, Imoto \textit{et al.} \cite{13} proposed an optical interferometer for QND measurement scheme of the photon number using the optical Kerr effect, in which the cross-Kerr interaction encodes the photon number of the signal state onto a phase shift of the probe state.
 Subsequently, some works about the photon number QND measurement are studied \cite{14,15,16,17,44,18}.
 However, the main obstacles to optical QND measurement using cross-phase modulation based on third-order nonlinear susceptibilities $\chi^{(3)}$ are the small value of nonlinearity in the available media and the absorption of photons.
 Munro \textit{et al.} \cite {19} presented an implementation of the QND measurement scheme with the required nonlinearity provided by the giant Kerr effect achievable with AC-Stark electromagnetically transparency.
 In addition, the schemes using cavity or circuit quantum electrodynamical systems have enabled photon number QND measurements that do not rely on the material nonlinearity through strong light-matter interactions \cite{20,21,22,23,24}.

+Interferometric measurements allow for highly sensitive detection of any small changes that induces an optical phase shift.
+Different kinds of quantum interferometers have been proposed for phase measurement \cite{45,46,47,48,49,50,51,52,53,54}.
+The phase sensitivity of the SU(2) interferometer with coherent state input, such as the Michelson or Mach-Zehnder interferometer, is limited by the shot noise limit.
+When the unused port of the interferometer is fed with squeezed state, the SU(2) interferometer can beat this limit \cite{45}.
+In contrast to the SU(2) interferometer, the SU(1,1) nonlinear interferometer that replaces the beam splitters in the SU(2) interferometer with nonlinear gain media is a fundamentally different type of interferometric detector \cite{46}, in which the quantum correlations are generated within the interferometer, the phase sensitivity can, in principle, approach the Heisenberg limit.

-Recently, the atom-light hybrid interferometer has drawn considerable interest because it is sensitive to both optical and atomic phase shift \cite {25,26,27,28,29,30}.
-There are two types of atom-light hybrid interferometers, which have been also demonstrated experimentally by our group.
-The first type is the SU(2) linear interferometer with linear Raman process (LRP) replacing regular beam splitter for linear superposition of atomic wave and optical wave \cite{27}.
-The second type is the SU(1,1) nonlinear interferometer utilizing nonlinear Raman process (NRP) for wave splitting and recombination \cite {28}.
-This new type interferometer can be applied to QND measurement of photon number based on the AC-Stark effect \cite{31,32}.
-However, due to the requirements of detection of laser source stability in LIGO, the intensity stabilization justments are very strict across the gravitational wave band \cite{36} and higher accuracy is required for QND measurement of high photon number.
+Recently, using the coherent mixing of an optical wave and an atomic spin wave, the atom-light hybrid interferometer has been proposed and studied \cite{25,26,27,28,29,30,56}.
+Similarly, there are two types of atom-light hybrid interferometers, which have been also demonstrated experimentally.
+One is SU(2)-type atom-light hybrid interferometer \cite{27}, where the linear Raman processes (LRPs) replace the beam splitters in the SU(2) linear interferometer to realize linear superposition of atomic wave and optical wave.
+The other is SU(1,1)-type atom-light hybrid interferometer \cite{28}, where the nonlinear Raman processes (NRPs) realize the atomic wave and optical wave splitting and recombination.
+The atom-light hybrid interferometer has drawn considerable interest because it is sensitive to both optical and atomic phase shift.
+Resorting to an AC Stark effect for the atomic phase change, the atom-light hybrid interferometer can be applied to QND measurement of photon number \cite{31,32}.
+Further developing methods to improve the measurement procision is always desired for the innovation of interferometers.